 National Asian and Pacific Islander HIV/AIDS Awareness Day

-Dr. Françoise Barré-Sinoussi reports discovery of a retrovirus called Lymphadenopathy Associated Virus that could be the cause of AIDS.
+Françoise Barré-Sinoussi, MD, reports the discovery of a retrovirus called lymphadenopathy associated virus that could be the cause of AIDS.
 (1983)

 Storm the NIH—ACT UP protests at the National Institutes of Health, demanding more HIV treatments and clinical trials for women and people of color.
 (1990)

 Artist darkroom danny attends his first support group.
 (2014)

 Tales of the City, by Armistead Maupin appears in the San Francisco Chronicle.
 (1976)

 Surgeon General C. Everett Koop mails copies of the booklet Understanding AIDS to all 107 million households in the United States.
 (1988)